LieberInstitute/BiocMAP/.github/ISSUE_TEMPLATE/issue_template.md

 assignees: ''
 ---

-Please briefly describe your problem and what output you expect.
-If you have a question, please don't use this form.
-Instead, ask on <https://support.bioconductor.org/> using the appropriate tag(s) including one for this package.
+Please briefly describe your problem and what output/behavior you expect.

 ## Context